pulumi/docs/cyblog2.md

 Although it's a simple example, there are a lot of moving parts that you would normally be responsible for:

 1. figure out the shape (the input/output-types) for your Cloud Functions, and then create an appropriate program exporting the right entrypoint that matches.
 In this case, because we've exposed the right abstractions (like `HttpCallbackFunction` and `Topic.onMessagePublished`), the arrow-functions you pass in will all have the right types, and your program will be typechecked by TypeScript.
-1. create separate Cloud Functions for each Serverless callback.
+1. Create separate Cloud Functions for each Serverless callback.
 One for listening and responding to the initial Slack events, and the second for processing the messages in the Topic.
-However, here you can write a single Pulumi App where all the code can be placed how you like it (in this case in a single file).
+Here, you can write a single Pulumi App where all the code can be placed how you like it (in this case in a single file).
 1. [package](https://cloud.google.com/functions/docs/writing/) each callback up in the appropriate structure Cloud Functions expects, including how to include or reference your dependencies properly.
 1. create a [Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets) for all of our packaged programs to live in.
 1. upload each packaged program to a [Bucket Object](https://cloud.google.com/storage/docs/uploading-objects) in that bucket.